 Figure 1.
 The Gut Microbiota Affects Host Pathophysiology as an Endocrine Organ (Busnelli 2020)

 Creative Proteomics is a preeminent corporation that specializes in multi-omics.
-Equipped with cutting-edge techniques and served by well-experienced scientists, we have extensive experience to assist you in monitoring host responses and provide abundant research solutions into every aspect from the fundamental mechanism studies to clinical application, and leading to decisive breakthroughs.
+Equipped with cutting-edge techniques and served by well-experienced scientists, we have extensive experience to assist you in monitoring host responses.

 Host responses to the dense and dynamic gut microbiota are often mediated by the secretion of proteins and other metabolites into the gastrointestinal tract.
 In order to gain a comprehensive view of microbiota-host interaction and monitoring host responses, we provide technical routes not only for traditional metaproteomics that focused on microbiota-derived targets but host-centric proteomics which differs from the former mainly in sample fraction, fractionation method, and search database, both covering information including diversity, variability, and dynamic range profiling.
 We offer host responses monitoring solutions mainly from metatranscriptomics, metaproteomics, and metabolites.